(Last Update: 09/25/2024)

 Hans Berger's Contribution to Sleep Science

-• The EEG allowed researchers to monitor and record electrical activity in the brain during sleep, revealing the dynamic nature of the sleeping brain.
-This tool provided the first real-time insights into the various stages of sleep, including the discovery of REM and non-REM sleep, which in turn led to the development of treatments aimed at improving sleep quality and addressing sleep disorders.
+- The EEG allowed researchers to monitor and record electrical activity in the brain during sleep, revealing the dynamic nature of the sleeping brain.
+This tool provided the first real-time insights into the various stages of sleep, including the discovery of REM and non-REM sleep.
+This, in turn, led to the development of treatments aimed at improving sleep quality and addressing sleep disorders.

 Key Contributions by Sleep Research Pioneers